The morning I wish to achieve and the morning I actually have. Oh wait, those are about to change.

 7:40 Wake everyone up again.
 This time the toddler as well.

-7:45 Head downstairs and put toddler in high chair, give him a bowl of cereal.
+7:45 Head downstairs and put the toddler in the high chair, give him a bowl of cereal.

 7:47 Daven while my coffee brews.